 Task-shifting also requires legal support and the endorsement from medical associations to help legitimize this new health system framework.
 “This is not simple work; you really need to have a systems approach.
 What we seek in the end is good integration.
 Integration across systems, integration across roles, courses, learning processes, and training for maximum adaptability,” shared Gaye.

-Drafted by Calyn Ostrowski and edited by Gib Clarke.
+Drafted by Calyn Ostrowski, edited by Gib Clarke.

 - Seble Frehywot (view presentation)